ash-dotsh/web-server/README.md

 # web-server

-## A web server built using Go Fiber, Docker, NGINX, and Ubuntu/Debian Linux.
+## A web server built using Go Fiber, Docker, NGINX, and Debian Linux.

 ## Security Features